Hiking Mt Pisgah - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Wildlife and Natural Features

 Mt.
-Pisgah supports the wildlife typical of Maine's mixed forest environment, with regular sightings of white-tailed deer, red foxes, and various bird species throughout the hiking season.
-The diverse forest composition creates habitat for both woodland birds and those that prefer edge environments where forest meets clearings.
+Pisgah supports the wildlife you'd expect from Maine's mixed forest environment.
+White-tailed deer, red foxes, and a solid variety of bird species are regular presences throughout the hiking season.
+The diverse forest composition — hardwoods on the lower slopes, conifers higher up — creates habitat for both woodland birds and species that favor edge environments where forest meets open areas.

 Planning Your Visit